lotusnprod/lotus-manuscript/manuscript.md

 The robots are capable of performing thousands of edits without the need for human input.
 This automation helps reduce the amount of incorrect data that would otherwise require manual editing.
 However, manual curation by human experts remains irreplaceable as a standard.
-Users who value this approach and are interested in contributing are invited to follow the manual curation tutorial in [SI-4](#si-4--wikidata-entry-creation-tutorial).
+Users who value this approach and are interested in contributing are invited to follow the manual curation tutorial in [Appendix 4](#appendix-4-wikidata-entry-creation-tutorial).

 The [Scholia platform](https://scholia.toolforge.org) provides a visual interface to display the links among Wikidata objects such as researchers, topics, species or chemicals.
 It now provides an interesting way to view the chemical compounds found in a given biological organism (see here for the metabolome view of [*Eurycoma longifolia*](https://scholia.toolforge.org/taxon/Q311710)).